usnistgov/oar-metadata/model/README-NERDm.md

 digital twins.
 It was created to serve as the internal metadata format used by the NIST Public Data Repository and Science Portal to drive rich presentations on the web and to enable discovery; however, it was also designed to enable programmatic access to resources and their metadata by external users.
-Interoperability was also a key design aim: the schemas are defined using the JSON Schema standard, metadata are encoded as JSON-LD, and their semantics are tied to community ontologies, with an emphasis on DCAT and the US federal Project Open Data (POD) models.
-Finally, extensibility is also central to its
+Interoperability was also a key design aim: the schemas are defined using the JSON Schema standard [1, 2, 3], metadata are encoded as JSON-LD [4, 5], and their semantics are tied to community ontologies, with an emphasis on DCAT [6] and the US federal Project Open Data (POD) [7] models.
+Finally, extensibility is also central to its design: the schemas are composed of a central core schema and various extension schemas.
-design: the schemas are composed of a central core schema and various extension schemas.
 New extensions to support richer metadata concepts can be added over time without breaking existing applications.

 ### About Validation